Fundraising is a busy business.

+There’s a lot for a nonprofit to be grateful for.
 Staying in gratitude will help you notice and appreciate what’s going on around you, which will put you in a more relaxed head space.

 Try this exercise: Grab a pen and paper and jot down the answers to these questions.
 Practice being grateful for each one.
 Then see if you feel different afterward (I bet you will!).